MarshesDuck/Monty-Hall-Simulator/README.md

 # Monty-Hall-Simulator
-Simulates several rounds (1000) of the Monty Hall Simulator.
+Simulates several rounds (1000) of the Monty Hall Problem.
 This simulation always chooses to switch choices.